 I have no recollection of being in heaven myself.
-And, I answered that way when Hadley asked me what it’s like.
+And, I answered that way when Hadley asked me what it was like.
 Instead, I shared an experience I had of leaving my body to provide an explanation for what I imagine heaven to be.

 This was the first time that I really understood for myself that, “I have a body but I am not my body.
 I have a mind but I am not my mind.
 I am a soul – the formless essence of spirit that takes form through thought, physical expression, and human form.”
 I had never felt such penetrating love and peace.
 I was bathed in light – inside and out – and remained in this blissful state of altered awareness for at least two hours.
 I would never be the same again.
 It was and remains to be one of the most powerful and transformative experiences of my life.

-As I write this, my Aunt Sue, an infectious disease doctor and professor at Tufts Medical School, is now in heaven herself.
-She died yesterday of pancreatic cancer at age 65.
+My Aunt Sue, an infectious disease doctor and professor at Tufts Medical School, is now in heaven herself.
+She died of pancreatic cancer at age 65.

 I can only hope she experiences what I experienced.
-I can only hope that you learn what I’ve learned:
+I can only hope that I continue to remember what I learned:

 We are on this planet for a very short period of time and there is much work to be done.
 We are called to take our boundless souls and turn them into positive action, here and now.